STEM Coach opportunity

 The program was developed in response to the Australian Government’s 2014 Restoring the focus on STEM initiative, which aims to support improved science, mathematics and digital technology education in schools and promote improved results in international tests and increased take-up of STEM subjects at the post-secondary level.

-The Australian Mathematics Trust (AMT) and Australian Science Innovations (ASI) were jointly granted funding to develop a new residential and mentoring program for girls focusing on STEM learning areas.
+The Australian Mathematics Trust (AMT) and Australian Science Innovations (ASI) were jointly granted funding to develop a new residential and coaching program for girls focusing on STEM learning areas.

 Girls from rural, disadvantaged or Indigenous backgrounds will be particularly targeted.